-Step 1: Logging InTo begin using the Canvas, just click the "Log In to Canvas" button (above).
-Log in using your SMU ID and password.
+Step 1: Logging InTo begin using the Canvas, just click the "Sign In" button (above).
+Use your SMU ID and password as your login.

 Step 2: Access Your CoursesYour list of available courses will be listed under the "Courses" menu in Canvas.
 Faculty may begin to add content to any or their existing courses or may request a demo course for training purposes, content development, or testing.
 If you experience any login issues, please contact the IT Help Desk at (214) 768-HELP (4357).

 Any Instructor interested in obtaining a Canvas template for Fall 2020, please contact your school's Academic Technology Service Director.

 Step 3: Getting Help & SupportThere are many ways to get help with Canvas.
 For most basic "how to" questions, we encourage all of our users to contact IT Help Desk.
 For additional information about Canvas support, please visit our Canvas Help pages.
 You can also utilize the Canvas Guides, a site with comprehensive documentation curated by Instructure and the Canvas community.
 For further assistance and consultation, you can contact your school's Academic Technology Service Director.